wrichter/clickgame/README.md

 });
 ```

-3. Subscribe to topic and forward all publications to websocket clients
+1. Subscribe to topic and forward all publications to websocket clients
 (below ```// additional code here``` ):
 ```
-//subscribe to topic and send to all websocket clients const topic = { destination: '/topic/SampleTopic' }
+// subscribe to topic on broker and forward messages to websocket clients const topic = { destination: '/topic/SampleTopic' }
 stompclient.subscribe(topic, (err, msg) => {
   msg.readString('UTF-8', (err, body) => {